- Oops!Something went wrong.Please try again later.

 WICKES GROUP PLC (WIX)

-Wickes operates from its network of 232 right-sized stores, which support nationwide fulfilment from convenient locations throughout the United Kingdom, and through its digital channels including its website and TradePro mobile app for trade members.
-These digital channels allow customers to research and order an extended range of Wickes products and services, arrange virtual and in-person.
+Wickes operates from its network of 231 right-sized stores, which support nationwide fulfilment from convenient locations throughout the United Kingdom, and through its digital channels including its website, TradePro mobile app for trade members, and Wickes DIY app.
+These digital channels allow customers to research and order an extended range of Wickes products and services, arrange virtual and in-person design consultations, and organise convenient home delivery or click-and-collect.

 3.1.
 Additional regulated information required to be disclosed under the laws of a Member State